What is it?

 The objective of the GPI is to bring together different development stakeholders to better situate triangular cooperation in the current development landscape, especially with the growing importance of South-South and triangular cooperation.
-Following the adoption of the BAPA+40 Outcome Document, where the GPI received an explicit mandate to implement the conclusions, the GPI continues to serve as a global platform for exchange and joint learning on triangular co-operation and aims to pilot its Voluntary Guidelines for Effective Triangular Co-operation.
+Following the adoption of the BAPA+40 Outcome Document, where the GPI received an explicit mandate to implement the conclusions, the GPI continues to serve as a global platform for exchange and joint learning on triangular co-operation and aims to promote its Voluntary Guidelines for Effective Triangular Co-operation.
 Click here to read the GPI Concept Note.

 The core group includes the African Union Development Agency (AUDA-NEPAD), Canada, Chile, the Ibero American Programme for the Strengthening of South-South Co-operation (PIFCSS), Islamic Development Bank, Japan, Mexico, Norway, Organisation for Economic Co-operation and Development (OECD), and the UN Office for South-South Co-operation (UNOSSC).

 Since 2016, about 50 additional countries, international organisations, civil society organisations, representatives from the private sector, and research institutions have joined the GPI and contributed to its three workstreams: advocacy, analytical and operational.

 The advocacy workstream promotes the work of the GPI, specifically the Voluntary Guidelines for Effective Triangular Co-operation and the GPI understanding of triangular co-operation that better reflects the contemporary landscape of development and the multi-stakeholder nature of this modality.

 The operational workstream compiles existing operational guidelines and creates a space to share lessons in a consistent and consolidated manner.
 The operational workstream promotes the GPI Marketplace, and also picks up on some of the challenges identified by the analytical workstream and provides support to practitioners when designing, implementing, monitoring and evaluating triangular co-operation projects.

 The analytical workstream collects and analyses cases and identifies different models of triangular co-operation to extract lessons.
 This work helps to clarify the value-added of triangular co-operation, the comparative advantages of various partners involved and challenges encountered when implementing projects.
-Check the GPI Report published in 2019: Triangular Co-operation in the Era of the 2030 Agenda - Sharing Evidence and Stories from the Field.
+Check the GPI Analytical publications:

 We bring development stakeholders together to ensure that triangular co-operation initiatives are effective, country-led and involve inclusive partnerships for sustainable development.